 ||Monthly, no later than 2 -3 weeks into the following month.

-|Annual Financial Report (MS Excel)
+|Annual Financial Report

-||The annual financial report includes detailed information reflecting all chapter income, expenses and assets January 1 through December 31.
-Income and expense accounts should be broken down into categories that offer reviewers a comprehensive glimpse at the year's financial activities.
+||The annual financial report includes detailed information reflecting all chapter income, expenses and assets Jan.
+1 through Dec.
+31. Income and expense accounts should be broken down into categories that offer reviewers a comprehensive glimpse at the year's financial activities.
 The report's accuracy is critical to establishing budgets for future years.
 Unless your chapter prefers to file its own tax return, this report is used by SME Headquarters to create a consolidated tax return for all chapters.

-||January 31, annually
+||January 31, annually.

 ||Submitted to the chapter Executive Committee for approval each year, the budget assists in ensuring the efficiency of chapter operations.

-||Updated annually, as needed
+||Updated annually, as needed.

 ||If your chapter elects not to be included in SME's consolidated filing, the treasurer is responsible for filing IRS forms as required by the IRS.